notepad-plus-plus/npp-usermanual/content/docs/searching.md

 #### Example 3
-You have printed in windows a file list using dir /b/s &gt;filelist.txt to the file filelist.txt and want to make local URLs out of them.
+You have printed in windows a file list using `dir /a-d /b/s /-p > filelist.txt` to the file filelist.txt and want to make local URLs out of them.

 *  Open filelist.txt with Notepad++